waterml/blast2hgt/README.md

 The query objects can be proteins, genes or partitial genomic sequences.
+i

-**Note:** A MySQL database of BLAST hit's IDs and their species taxonomy is required:
+**Note:** A Mariadb (or MySQL, deprecated, see the oldmysql branch) database containing the BLAST hits and their species taxonomy is required:
- - If the BLAST database is nr, you have to import the nr sequence IDs and their taxonomy IDs into the MySQL database (use `import_nr.acc.taxid.sql`).
+ - If the BLAST database is nr, you have to import the nr sequence IDs and their taxonomy IDs into the Mariadb database (use `import_nr.acc.taxid.sql`).
  - If the nt is blasted, the nt sequence IDs and their taxonomy IDs should be imported.

 **See `Blast2hgt_manual.pdf` for detailed guidelines.**